We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Anyone can get pneumonia, too.
 Having asthma may increase your risk for developing pneumonia.
 Smoking can also increase your risk of pneumonia.
 Other risk factors include having:

 If you have the symptoms of asthma, your doctor will want a complete medical history.
-A physical exam will include inspecting your nose, throat, and airways.
+A physical exam includes inspecting your nose, throat, and airways.

 Your doctor will use a stethoscope to listen to your lungs as you breathe.
 A whistling sound is a sign of asthma.
 You may also be asked to breathe into a spirometer to test your lung function.
 They may also perform allergy tests.

-You may also need blood work to make sure you’re getting enough oxygen and to get a count of your white blood cells.
-Checking your mucus can help your doctor determine what type of pneumonia you have.
+You may also need blood work to make sure you’re getting enough oxygen and to get a count of your white blood cells (WBCs).
+Checking your mucus can also help your doctor determine what type of pneumonia you have.